 Losses (other than capital losses) can be surrendered from one UK resident group company to another UK resident group company.
 Losses can also be surrendered by or to a UK PE of a non-UK group company.
 A UK PE of an overseas company can only surrender those losses as group relief if they are not relievable (other than against profits within the charge to UK corporation tax) in the overseas country.
 Similarly, a UK company can surrender the losses of an overseas PE if those losses are not relievable (other than against profits within the charge to UK corporation tax) in the overseas country.

-The UK legislation used to permit group relief to be given in the UK for otherwise unrelievable losses incurred by group members established in the EU, even if they were not resident or trading in the UK.
-However, the applicable conditions were very restrictive so in practice UK companies could rarely benefit, and cross-border relief has now been repealed (with effect from 27 October 2021).
+The UK legislation permits group relief to be given in the UK for otherwise unrelievable losses incurred by group members established elsewhere in the EU, even if they are not resident or trading in the UK.
+However, the applicable conditions are very restrictive, so in practice UK companies can rarely benefit from this rule.
+It remains to be seen whether it will simply be repealed after the end of the Brexit transition period in any event, given that it was only introduced to comply with EU law.